Cosmian/mse-app-demo/sentiment_analysis/README.md

 # Sentiment analysis for MSE

-This demo allows to make a sentiment analysis from an string input.
+This demo performs a sentiment analysis from an string input.
 It uses a model build with `PyTorch` (lvwerra/distilbert-imdb - https://huggingface.co/lvwerra/distilbert-imdb), and `Transformers` from `Hugging face` to load it and perform a sentiment analysis.
 Model has been trained on imdb reviews dataset (https://huggingface.co/datasets/imdb)